On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Reduction to the study of Fourier coefficients

 \begin{prop} Let $\alpha\in\{-\frac12,0\}$.
 Then there are positive constants $c_1,c_2$ and $\eta$ such that, for all integers $\ell\in]c_1,c_2\sqrt{k/\log k}[$ and all Hecke eigenforms $g\in S^+_{k+\frac12}(4)$, we have

 where $y_\ell:=(k-1/2)/4\pi\ell$ and the implicit constant in the error term is absolute. \end{prop} The proof is the same as in \cite{Ghosh-Sarnak2012}.
 The only automorphic input used in the proof, besides the existence of the Fourier expansion, is Deligne's bound for the Hecke eigenvalues, an analogue of which is not known for half-integral weight forms.
-However, it turns out that the pointwise bound\footnote{Note that in general the estimate in \cite{Conrey-Iwaniec2000} only holds for squarefree $n$.
-However, in our case $g$ is a Hecke eigenform and this case the estimate can be extended for arbitrary $n\in\mathbb N$, see \cite[Lemma 3.3.]{JLLRW2019}.} $c(n)\ll_\varepsilon n^{1/6+\varepsilon}$ of Conrey and Iwaniec \cite[Corollary 3]{Conrey-Iwaniec2000} suffices when the $k$-dependence is made explicit.
+However, it turns out that the pointwise bound\footnote{Note that in general the estimate in \cite{Conrey-Iwaniec2000} only holds for squarefree $m$.
+However, in our case $g$ is a Hecke eigenform and in this case the estimate can be extended for arbitrary $m\in\mathbb N$, see \cite[Lemma 3.3.]{JLLRW2019}.} $c(m)\ll_\varepsilon m^{1/6+\varepsilon}$ of Conrey and Iwaniec \cite[Corollary 3]{Conrey-Iwaniec2000} suffices once the $k$-dependence is made explicit.
 By the preceding footnote we have

 where $\tilde m$ is the squarefree kernel of $m$ and the implied constant depends only on $\eps>0$.
-To estimate the latter factor on the right-hand side one combines the works of Young \cite{Young2017} and Petrow-Young \cite{Petrow-Young2019} to see that for any squarefree\footnote{Note that in \cite{Young2017} the conductor of the quadratic character was assumed to be odd, but the same result holds for even discriminants as well \cite[Appendix A]{Andersen-Duke2020}.} integer $q$ one has $L(1/2,f\otimes\chi_q)\ll_\eps (kq)^{1/3+\eps}$ uniformly in both $k$ and $q$.
-Together with computations of Mao \cite[Appendix 2]{Mao2007} and a slight extension of these that appeared in \cite[Section 9]{Blomer-Harcos2008} this leads to the following lemma.
+To estimate the latter factor on the right-hand side one combines the works of Young \cite{Young2017} and Petrow--Young \cite{Petrow-Young2019} to see that for any squarefree\footnote{Note that in \cite{Young2017} the conductor of the quadratic character was assumed to be odd, but the same result holds for even discriminants as well \cite[Appendix A]{Andersen-Duke2020}.} integer $q$ one has $L(1/2,f\otimes\chi_q)\ll_\eps (kq)^{1/3+\eps}$ uniformly in both $k$ and $q$.
+Together with computations of Mao \cite[Appendix 2]{Mao2007} and a slight extension of these that appeared in \cite[Section 9]{Blomer-Harcos2008} this leads to the following pointwise bound.

 \begin{lemma} Let $g\in S_{k+\frac12}^+(4)$ be a Hecke eigenform.
 Then we have

 for any $\varepsilon>0$. \end{lemma}